Click on thumbnails below for larger pics....

 * Alpine CDA-9857, Manual HERE

-* Rockford Fosgate Punch P152 5.25" speakers installed in sound bar, Manual HERE, cutout templates HERE
+* Rockford Fosgate Punch P152 5.25" speakers from Amazon installed in sound bar, Manual HERE, cutout templates HERE

-* Rockford Fosgate Power T152 5.25" speakers installed in dash, Manual HERE, cutout templates HERE
+* Rockford Fosgate Power T152 5.25" speakers from Amazon installed in dash, Manual HERE, cutout templates HERE

-* MTX JTJ514B TJ Dash Adapters used to install the 5.25" dash speakers.
+* MTX JTJ514B TJ Dash Adapters from Amazon used to install the 5.25" dash speakers.

 The radio was a plug and play replacement thanks to the Crutchfield Wire Harness and Mounting Kit (Mastersheet for TJ detailing radio and speaker replacement, Radio Wiring for TJ).
 The sound bar speakers were an easy swap as well, but the dash speakers were a bit more work- both require cutting the factory plug off and crimping new standard female spade type connectors on.
 The MTX adapter bracket was chosen since it angles the speaker up but that angle and the speakers I was using caused some fit interference with the dash metal brace and speaker grill.
 The dash metal was easily "adjusted" for clearance but the RF speakers have some added mounting tabs that had to be removed to work with the MTX bracket and to clear the grill- easily, but slowly done to avoid heat extremes, with a die grinder and cutoff wheel.
 The tweeter bridge of the RF Power speakers forced orientation of the speaker that turned out to be perfect angling the tweeter up and towards the center.
 I used foam baffles to isolate the front and rear sound waves.
 Sounds GREAT, next up will be subwoofer and amplifier installation.